davidneedham/visual-regression-testing-workshop/README.md

 1. Run the command `npm run build`.
     * This command needs to be run anytime you edit items in `src`
 1. Run the command `npm run start`.
-    * To test a single site, enter its number from the list, or enter `all` to test all sites in `src/sitesToTest.js`
+    * Select the site you want to test from the list

 **Troubleshooting**
 If you are having issues with the script hanging or BackstopJS taking a long time there may be headless Chrome instances that didn't close properly.